enze-chen/mi-book-2021/_sources/week_1/02/day_02.md

 ## Timing for today

-- We will kick off the day on Zoom at 9:00AM PDT _sharp_.
+- We will kick off the day on Zoom at 9:00AM PDT.
 - We will have a mix of synchronous lectures and group exercises, interspersed with several short breaks.
 - We will take a longer break for lunch between 12:00PM and 1:00PM PDT.
-- We will also take a break from 3:00PM to 3:20PM PDT.
+- Enze will hold drop-in OH from 2:00PM to 3:00PM PDT.
-- Since we'll be meeting online for most of the day, we'll debrief as part of the last session.
+- We will have an afternoon check-in at 3:00PM PDT.